Fall 2026 admission cycle: Applications January 1 – April 15; HSRT scheduled late May / early June

 How is the HSRT different from the TEAS or HESI?

 The TEAS and HESI test academic content knowledge, science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
+The HSRT tests only critical thinking and reasoning ability across six domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
 Portland Community College uses the HSRT because reasoning ability, not background knowledge, predicts success in Dental Hygiene (AAS) programs.

 How long does it take to prepare for the HSRT for Portland Community College?